Kshirodram/covid19-report-frontend/README.md

 *Note that to build and run the app you need `node>=10.x.x`*

 ## Setup API server
-Before running any script inside this directory please setup [API server](https://www.goole.com) to run the app locally.
+Before running any script inside this directory please setup [API server](https://github.com/Kshirodram/covid19-report-backend) to run the app locally.
 If you dont want to setup the app then please run the app in `production` mode, which will connet to the heroku API server.
-[API link](https://covid19-report-api.herokuapp.com/api)
+[Deployed API link](https://covid19-report-backend.herokuapp.com/)

 ## Setup
 To setup the project please clone the repo and go inside the directory run